 If user wants to offline (and move) a Raid Set while the system is powered on, use the Offline Raid Set function.
-After completing the function, the HDD state will change to "Offlined" Mode and the HDD Status LEDs will be blinking RED.
+After completing the function, the HDD state of RAID Set member drives will change to "Offlined" Mode and the HDD Status LEDs will be blinking RED.